モロッコ

 • Breakfast

-• Fez sightseeing Meet your guide and spend a half day walking the narrow streets of the medina while learning about its history and culture.
+• Fez sightseeing Meet your guide and spend half a day walking the narrow streets of the medina while learning about its history and culture.

-Bab Boujloud gate of Fez el-Bali
+Bab Boujloud gate of Fes el-Bali

-Start here and proceed along the main street, Tala'a Kebira.
+Start here and proceed along the main street Tala'a Kebira.
 Notice architectural styles influenced by Spain and Tunisia as you pass shops and souks (markets).

 Al-Attarine Madrasa